 Manas Wildlife Sanctuary

-On a gentle slope in the foothills of the Himalayas, where wooded hills give way to alluvial grasslands and tropical forests, the Manas sanctuary is home to a great variety of wildlife, including many endangered species, such as the tiger, pygmy hog, Indian rhinoceros and Indian elephant.
+On a gentle slope in the foothills of the Himalaya, where wooded hills give way to alluvial grasslands and tropical forests, the Manas sanctuary is home to a great variety of wildlife, including many endangered species, such as the tiger, pygmy hog, Indian rhinoceros and Indian elephant.
 Manas Wildlife Sanctuary is located in the State of Assam in North-East India, a biodiversity hotspot.
 The site’s scenic beauty includes a range of forested hills, alluvial grasslands and tropical evergreen forests.
 Notably, sizeable populations of many threatened species continue to survive here.

 Keoladeo National Park